Vermont Route 38: Route description

-VT 38 begins at a field just west of the Northwest State Correctional Facility in the Franklin County town of St. Albans as a continuation of Lower Newton Street (Town Highway 6).
+VT 38 begins at a field just west of the Northwest State Correctional Facility in the Franklin County town of St. Albans as a continuation of Lower Newton Road (Town Highway 6).
 Going west, TH 6 runs west to VT 36 while VT 38 runs east along Lower Newton along the northern edges of the prison, passing County Road and the entrance to the prison.
 Now running along the fields in St. Albans, passing a junction with Kellogg Road and turns southeast.
 VT 38 crosses over the former alignment of the Amtrak Montrealer, passing a local development in St. Albans, soon becoming a residential road as it enters the city of St. Albans.
 Now a main two-lane road, VT 38 past multiple residences, beginning a bend eastward at North Elm Street.
 After several blocks as a main west-east road, the route reaches a junction with U.S. Route 7 (North Main Street).
 This junction marks the eastern terminus of VT 38, which continues east on Upper Newton Street for two blocks through St. Albans.